-In 1987, Mary J. Andrade started a journalistic research project, which began in Janitzio, Michoacan.
+Mary J. Andrade, a Cultural Advisor on the Disney – Pixar Oscar winning movie “Coco”, started in 1987 a journalistic research project, which began in Janitzio, Michoacan.
 Since then, Mary has covered a different state of the Mexican Republic each year to gather information and take photographs of a pre-Hispanic tradition known as Day of the Dead— a tradition that has evolved through the centuries and has become an integral element of the Mexican spirit and culture.

 With the purpose of increasing awareness of this tradition, Mary travels throughout Mexico each October and interviews local inhabitants, anthropologists, and anyone with knowledge of Day of the Dead as it is celebrated in their communities.
 Through study, she realized the subtle differences in the celebrations among the states of Mexico.
 Above all, she discovered a deep respect for this age-old tradition.